 If you have traveled in the last several months, you may have seen first-hand how high demand for travel is right now.
 Eager travelers pack airports and fill hotel rooms as pent-up wanderlust sends people out to see the world.
 With all these travelers, you may have run into one of the more frustrating aspects of traveling: Long lines for airport security.
 Or, you may have arrived back in the U.S. after a jam-packed international trip to find that the line for border control snakes so far you can’t even see where it starts.
 Luckily, programs exist that can make travel more convenient thanks to expedited clearance through certain aspects of the travel screening process.

 The Trusted Traveler Program is a collection of options under the U.S. Department of Homeland Security that provides modified screening for pre-approved members of each program so they can use expedited security lanes at U.S. airports and/or when crossing certain international borders.
 The United States introduced the Trusted Traveler Programs to increase efficiency for security screening and assist travelers in their journeys.
-Today, the following options help travelers pass through airport security with less hassle and more efficiently return from international travel.
+Today, these programs help travelers pass through airport security with less hassle and more efficiently return from international travel.
 Each program is tailored to certain types of travel, so it’s important to understand the details before choosing the best options for you and your family.

 TSA Precheck is the Transportation Security Agency’s security program that allows travelers to use expedited security lanes at participating airports without having to remove shoes, laptops, small toiletries and belts while passing through that checkpoint.
 It’s currently available at more than 200 airports in the U.S. and when traveling with more than 80 airlines, including multiple international carriers.
 TSA Precehck travelers need to show a TSA Precheck indicator on their boarding passes in order to use the expedited; therefore, it’s important to understand which airlines participate in the program since it’s the airline that will issue your boarding pass.